Curriculum

 Accordion Group

-Students may select from a wide variety of courses in order to complete a required six credit hours.
+Students may select from a wide variety of courses in order to complete a required three credit hours.
 Electives can be taken within the Political Science Department or taken within other departments across the university.
-These courses should be selected based upon the student's interests and professional goals.
+These electives should be discussed with your program advisor.
+We encourage students to utilize this elective to select a specific analytic tool that they would like to learn.
+Examples include GIS, Infographics, Data Science, Advanced Statistics.

 Top